SenseTecnic/wotkit-docs/source/guides/sensor_data_query.rst

     }
   }

 Looking at the *query* field this time, we can see it was interpreted as a recent_t query.
 The query looked for items up to 10 seconds ago (10000 milliseconds).
 You can verify this by inspecting the timestamp of the data.

 .. note::

-  When accessing WoTKit anonymously, the date string is set to UTC.
-When accessing it using an api-key the timezone will be set based on the account's settings.
+  When accessing WoTKit anonymously for public data, the date string is set to UTC.
+When accessing it using an api-key the timezone will be set based on the account's timezone setting.

 We've just shown you how to run both **Recent Queries**.
 One parameter to make note of is the limit parameter.
 At the moment, limit is capped at 1000 -- which